Torebek-san/Torebek-san/README.md

 - 👋 Hi, I’m @Torebek-san
-- 👀 I’m interested in Web Dev
+- 👀 You don't need to know what I am interested in
-- 🌱 I’m currently learning Foundations of HTML, CSS and JS through The Odin Project
-- 💞️ I’m looking to collaborate on assignments and other learning difficulties
+- 🌱 You don't need to know what I am learning and where
-- 📫 How to reach me nice.torebek157@gmail.com
+- 📫 How to reach me nice.torebek157@gmail.com.
+P/s I will ignore you

 <!---
 Torebek-san/Torebek-san is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.